GiellaLT

 test -r "$GIELLA_CORE"/devtools/init.d/init.sh && . "$GIELLA_CORE"/devtools/init.d/init.sh

-You may also make an alias for getting directly to the catalogue you work in by putting this alias into .profile (assuming you named your folder lang and your language is fao)::
+You may also make an alias for getting directly to the catalogue you work in by putting this alias into .profile (assuming you named your folder lang-fao when your language code is fao)::

 alias fao="pushd ~/giellalt/lang-fao"